Geometry-Rays/geometry-rays-legacy/README.md

  Thats it!
 Well you have to run it of course but like thats obvious.

+ If you want to build an entire release with builds for multiple platforms run the build-release.sh file!

  If you get issues then let us know in the discord!

 # Socials